kevin-tofu/scikit-topt/dev/_sources/formulation.rst.txt

    < \varepsilon_{\mathrm{KKT}}.

-If :class:`~sktopt.core.optimizers.DensityMethodConfig.check_convergence` is set to ``True``, convergence is declared only when both of the following conditions are satisfied:
+If :class:`~sktopt.core.DensityMethodConfig.check_convergence` is set to ``True``, convergence is declared only when both of the following conditions are satisfied:

 Next Steps
 ~~~~~~~~~~